 25 Dorset Drive

-A Notary Public is a specialist lawyer who is a Public Officer, specially authorised to witness or certify documents for use mainly in foreign countries.
-The Notary’s signature and official seal assures authorities in other countries that the relevant checks have been carried out.
+A Notary Public is a specialist lawyer who is a Public Officer, specially authorised to witness, certify and record facts and documents, mainly for use abroad.
+A Notary may draft documentation where required.
+The Notary’s signature and official seal assures authorities in other countries that the relevant checks and requirements have been complied with.

 For example, when buying or selling a property abroad you may need to give your overseas lawyer power to deal with the purchase or sale.
-A Notary Public can watch you sign a Power of Attorney and then notarise this document to ensure that it is accepted in the destination country.
+A Notary Public can oversee you signing a Power of Attorney and then notarise this document to ensure that it is accepted in the destination country.

 If you have a document drawn in a foreign language it may be necessary to obtain an official translation of that document into English.
 A Notary can advise you on whether this is required and also help you to obtain a translation which can be certified as authentic.